avonurt/evmos-node-instalation-guid/README.md

 `evmosd config chain-id evmos_9000-1`

-Lets create an environment variable with yours node name, in our example it will be `testnode999`, you could choose any name you whant
+Lets create an environment variable with yours node name, in our example it will be `testnode999`, you could choose any name you want

 `export NODE_NAME=testnode999`